bhlaing/MyMonashApp/README.md

 - Icons are surfixed with ic_xxx
 - Background are surfixed with background_xx

-## Implementation decisions and Compromises
+## Implementation decisions and compromises
 ### Implementation decisions

 **Asynchronous flow**